rilian-la-te/vala-panel-appmenu/README.md

   export GTK_MODULES
   export UBUNTU_MENUPROXY
   ```

+To install unity-gtk-module for your distro:
+ **UBUNTU-BASED DISTROS**
+ - Install unity-gtk-module by typing `sudo apt-get install unity-gtk-module-common unity-gtk2-module unity-gtk3-module`

+ **ARCH-BASED DISTROS**
+ - Install from AUR [unity-gtk-module-standalone-bzr](https://aur.archlinux.org/packages/unity-gtk-module-standalone-bzr/) for appmenu to work
+ - Install [Appmenu](https://aur.archlinux.org/packages/appmenu-qt/) to get Qt4 application menus to work.
+Qt 5.7 application menus should already work out of the box.
+ - Install these [libdbusmenu-glib](https://aur.archlinux.org/packages/libdbusmenu-glib/) [libdbusmenu-gtk3](https://aur.archlinux.org/packages/libdbusmenu-gtk3/) [libdbusmenu-gtk2](https://aur.archlinux.org/packages/libdbusmenu-gtk2/) to get Chromium/Google Chrome to work

+ **DISTROS OTHER THAN ARCH OR UBUNTU**
+ - When building vala-panel-appmenu with CMAKE, use the flag, `-DENABLE_UNITY_GTK_MODULE=ON`
+ - Follow instructions in the (unity-gtk-module) [README](unity-gtk-module/README.md)

+**ALL DISTROS**
 - To get QT menus to work, install your distribution's qt4 and qt5 appmenu packages.
 In Ubuntu 17.04, for example, this involves typing `sudo apt-get install appmenu-qt`.

 **NOTE**